-Some mosaics are set a different heights, in which case you should use your hand to ensure they’re all individually bedded into the adhesive.
+Some mosaics are set at different heights, in which case you should use your hand to ensure they're all individually bedded into the adhesive.

 Put tile spacers into the corners between the tiles and adjust the tile positions as and when needed.
 Push them in firmly and position them flush against the wall so you can grout over them.

 Add another tile above the last one you applied, and another beside it.
 Continue applying the whole tiles in this way until you’ve tiled the area covered with tile adhesive.

 Apply another square metre of adhesive and tiles until you have fixed all the whole tiles.